webui-dev/nim-webui/README.md

 ```

 ### Examples

 Examples can be found here at [`examples/`](examples/).

 If you're trying to run the examples remember to clone the repository
 *recursively*, as it depends on the WebUI repo as a submodule.
-Here is
+Here's
 the command to do so for the truly lazy:

 ```shell